in this article

 The number of excavators licensed in the area and how busy they are will have a huge affect on septic system costs.
-The strictness of rules of local health in the design of systems and the toughness of the installer's test can encourage or discourage the number of contractors competing for the construction of systems.
+The strictness of rules of local health in the design of systems, the toughness of the installer's test, and insurance rates can encourage or discourage the number of contractors competing for the construction of systems.
 Excavators are already mobile and they can enter a market area looking for better prospects.
 Hungry new excavators in an area can drive down prices and put pressure on established contractors to lower rates.

 Insist on getting a set of the plans from the designer to check yourself before work is started, that all the above items are covered.
 Good designers will be glad to give you model numbers if these things are missing from the plans.
 Go over these details as the system is built.
 Be nosy.
 Everything will be buried eventually, and excavators are aware that some homeowners just don't want to know the details about the septic system.

-Mound systems can be as much as $12,000 - $20,000 or more depending on the site, with sand filters sometimes called intermittent sand filters to distinguish them from recirculating sand filters costing about the same due to the need for a disposal drainfield and the 30 mil custom welded vinyl liner but avoiding the cost of placing and shaping the mound sand.
+Mound systems can be as much as $12,000 - $20,000 or more depending on the site, with sand filters sometimes called intermittent sand filters (to distinguish them from the more commercial type recirculating gravel filters) costing about the same due to the need for a disposal drainfield and the 30 mil custom welded vinyl liner but avoiding the cost of placing and shaping the mound sand.
 The wide range of costs for the mound is also due to the sensitivity of this design to lot slope.
 Steeper sites compound the construction problems, and require much larger mounds.
 Again, if everyone in the area has a mound or a sand filter, market competition will lower the cost for these usually special systems.